 Burke Lake Park’s open fields lend themselves well to stargazing.
 Plus, you can learn more about constellations and try out provided telescopes when the park hosts stargazing events.
 7315 Ox Rd., Fairfax Station

 C.M.
 Crockett Park’s expansive open field is an ideal location to spot constellations, planets, star clusters, and galaxies.
 The Northern Virginia Astronomy Club holds monthly public viewings, and club members and nonmembers of all experience levels are welcome.
 10066 Rogues Rd., Midland

-On the first Monday of every month at 7:30 p.m., the staff of the David M. Brown Planetarium goes outside into the night to host its Stars Tonight program (contact directly for details on virtual programming amid COVID-19).
+Reopening to the public in November 2022, be prepared for when the staff of the David M. Brown Planetarium goes outside into the night to host its Stars Tonight program.
 Regular attendees can track changes in the solar system.
 1426 N. Quincy St., Arlington

 While George Mason University’s observatory is typically reserved for students, it frequently hosts its Evening Under the Stars program, where any old schmuck can look through the school’s primary telescope.
 George Mason University College of Science: 10401 York River Rd., Fairfax